YJRenK9/Digital-Media-Art-Randomizer/README.md

       + second variable is called ```desc``` and stores an id called ```info```
       + don't forget the quotation marks around the id name
   3. create an int variable ```randomInt``` that stores ```0```
-  4. create an array called ```artworks``` that stores 6 string values
+  4. create an array called ```artworks``` that stores 3 string values (or however many artworks you choose)
       + each string should start with ```assets/``` and end with ```file name``` and ```file extension```
       + e.g. ```"assets/panda-glitch-art.webp"```

 ### Part 2B: Creating an Array of Objects

   1. create an array of objects called ```artworkDescription```
-  2. store 6 objects in the array
+  2. store at least 3 objects in the array
       + each object should contain ```title```, ```description```, and ```source```
         + title should be the name of the digital artwork
         + provide a brief description of the digital artwork